nminaya/grammar-nazi-bot/README.md

 #### Telegram Bot
 [@grammarNz_Bot](https://t.me/grammarNz_Bot): This bot analyzes each message that is sent in a Telegram chat, and if it finds any spelling or grammar errors, it replies to the message with its corrections using the asterisk symbol (*).

-#### Twitter Bot (Currently suspended by Twitter [#76](https://github.com/nminaya/grammar-nazi-bot/issues/76))
+#### Twitter Bot
-[@GrammarNazi_Bot](https://twitter.com/GrammarNazi_Bot) This Twitter bot analyzes the latest tweets of its followers, and if it finds any spelling or grammar errors, it will tweet a reply with its corrections using the asterisk symbol (*).
+[@GrammarNBot](https://twitter.com/GrammarNBot) This Twitter bot analyzes the latest tweets of its followers, and if it finds any spelling or grammar errors, it will tweet a reply with its corrections using the asterisk symbol (*).

 #### Discord Bot
 [Add Bot to Server](https://discord.com/oauth2/authorize?client_id=800422872770150431&permissions=523328&scope=bot): This bot analyzes each message that is sent in a Discord channel, and if it finds any spelling or grammar errors, it replies to the message with its corrections using the asterisk symbol (*).